CMihai99/fyndro/.github/pull_request_template.md

 ## Pull Request Summary

-*Briefly describe the problem this is trying to solve, and the changes you have implemented.*
+*Briefly describe the problem this is trying to solve and the changes you have implemented.*

 ## PR Checklist

 -   [ ] Tests added/passed.

-- [ ] Requires documentation to be updated
+-   [ ] Requires documentation to be updated.

 -   [ ] I've discussed this with core contributors already.
     If not checked, I'm ready to accept this work might be rejected in favor of a different approach.
-  Issue number where discussion took place: #xxx
+    Issue number where discussion took place: #xx.

 ## Pull Request Info